 Limitations and strengths

-The contribution of this study should be considered in light of its research limitations.
 A major limitation is the cross-sectional design, which allowed only to infer associations between variables but did not provide evidence of the directions of the associations or potential causality.
-Furthermore, the analyzed data stem from self-rating scales, and self-reported data may be influenced by common method biases [42], such as social desirability bias [43] particularly as COVID-19 is currently a dominant topic.
-Nevertheless, an online survey was the method of choice because it allowed for collecting a large amount of current data within a short period of time, which was a requirement to obtain valid data that accurately reflect the acute COVID-19 crisis situation.
-F, we did not control for all variables that might have affected the results.
+Furthermore, the online survey created timely data on the immediate impact of the COVID-19 crisis situation.
+However, the self-reported data may be influenced by common method biases [42], such as social desirability bias [43] or self-selection bias, posing potential threats to the validity of our findings.
+Thus, we hired a professional panel data service that guarantees collection of high quality data.
+Moreover, we implemented various strategies in the questionnaire such as using disqualifying items to prevent invalid answers.
+The sociodemographic characteristics of our sample indicate a good representation of the target population.
+Finally, we did not control for all variables that might have affected the results.
 For instance, coping with a crisis and MWB differ individually and may be influenced by variables such as personality traits, resilience, or coping style [44–47].
 However, our study aimed to provide a broad picture of both the negative and positive impacts of the COVID-19 crisis on a large, diverse sample of the working population.
 Thus, it was beyond the scope of this study to investigate individual differences and characteristics.
-In addition, a more complete, lengthy survey would have reduced the participation rate.
+In addition, a more complete, lengthy survey would have likely reduced the participation rate.

-Indeed, a strength of the present study is the relatively large sample size that allowed us to conduct a detailed analysis and explore different subgroups within the sample.
-Another strength is the time point of the data collection, as we launched the survey at the beginning of April 2020, close to the first peak of the COVID-19 outbreak in Germany and Switzerland, when the lockdown measures were initiated.
+A strength of the present study is the relatively large and heterogeneous sample size that allowed us to conduct a detailed analysis and explore different subgroups within the sample.
+Another strength is the time point of the data collection launched at the beginning of April 2020, close to the first peak of the COVID-19 outbreak in Germany and Switzerland and onset of the related lockdown measures.
 This enabled us to capture a valid picture of the immediate impact of the lockdown measures.
-Moreover, the participants were asked about the present situation, to the validity of the collected data compared to a retrospective survey design, in which participants must think back to the past.
-Finally, the combination of a subjective evaluation of the impact of the crisis with relevant, standardized public health indicators of MWB and SRH increases the relevance of the results to public health research and policymaking.
+Moreover, the survey assessed the present situation, adding to the validity compared to a retrospective survey design.
+Finally, the combination of a subjective evaluation of the impact of the crisis with relevant, standardized public health indicators of MWB and SRH increases the relevance of the results to public health research and for policymaking.

-CONCLUSION
+CONCLUSION AND POLICY RECOMMENDATIONS

 The present study contributes to our understanding of the impact of the COVID-19 crisis on work and private life.
 It provides evidence on the covariates of a more negative/positive perceived impact and on the associations with MWB and SRH in the German and Swiss working populations.
 Employees whose employment contract was affected by the crisis seem to have felt the greatest negative impact on their work life.
 This highlights the crucial role of (un-/under-)employment in a crisis, as employment is associated with several health-promoting factors that cannot be substituted in any other way [48].
-Moreover, employees living alone represent a group whose private life seems to have been affected most negatively due to physical distancing and the consequent social isolation.
-Thus, future interventions aimed at ameliorating the impact of lockdown measures should particularly address the situations of these [49].
+Moreover, the private life of employees living alone has been affected most negatively due to social isolation.
+Thus, psychological first aid also accessible online should be established particularly for these vulnerable groups [49].
+Employers need to assure that they keep close social ties with and emotionally support employees with reduced contract or working hours.
+Moreover, rapid financial aids are needed to those who have lost their income partially or completely.